Parliament Act 2025

 You could also call this:

-"What security officers can't do when Police are involved"
+"What powers security officers can't use when Police are involved"

-If you are a parliamentary security officer, you cannot use certain powers when a Police officer is dealing with someone.
-You can only use these powers if the Police officer asks you to, either in a specific or general way.
-This applies to powers mentioned in subpart 2 or 3.
+You are a parliamentary security officer.
+You cannot use certain powers when a Police officer is dealing with someone.
+You can only use these powers if the Police officer asks you to.
+The Police officer can ask you in a specific way or in general.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.